taylorjg/TennisScoreboard/README.md

 ### Phase 1

-* Very basic UI that can display a single game
+* Very basic UI that can display a single game/points
 * A couple of buttons to manually score points for player 1 / player 2
 * Support the ability to enter a series of points and then click a button to replay them
 * Use of RxJS to replay the points